mwfongAWS/doc-planner/examples/README.md

 ## Notes

-- The test workflow script creates files in a subdirectory of your current directory (`aws-doc-tools-test`)
+- The test workflow script creates files in a subdirectory of your current directory (`aws-doc-planner-test`)
 - You'll need to have appropriate permissions for the S3 bucket you specify
 - The Quip API token is optional, but required if you want to test the Quip export functionality